thesupportdiva/Getting-and-Cleaning-Data/README.md

 1. Clone this repo git clone https://github.com/thesupportdiva/Getting-and-Cleaning-Data.git
 2. Set your working directory in R to the correct filepath you want to use before running this program - ```setwd("your filepath")```
 2. Run ```source("run_analysis.R")```
-3. This will create a Donna_Project directory in your set file path, download the needed raw data, display the merged and transformed data using View in R and then create a tidy.txt file in the Donna_Project directory.
+3. This will create a Clean_Data directory in your set file path, download the needed raw data, display the merged and transformed data using View in R and then create a tidy.txt file in the Donna_Project directory.
 4. To read the CSV file in R use data <- read.csv("<filepath>/tidy.txt", header = TRUE, sep=",")